 I am on sabbatical for the 2017-2018 school year.

-In July and August of 2017 I am a visiting academic at the International Conflict Research group at ETH-Zurich as part of the Swiss National Science Foundation’s International Short Visit Program.
-From September 2017-July 2018, I will be a visiting fellow at the Blavatnik School of Government and Nuffield College, Oxford University.
+In July and August of 2017 I was a visiting academic at the International Conflict Research group at ETH-Zurich as part of the Swiss National Science Foundation’s International Short Visit Program.
+From September 2017-July 2018, I am a Visiting Fellow of Practice at the Blavatnik School of Government and Associate Member of Nuffield College, Oxford University.

 My research and teaching offer new perspectives on conflict, state-building, and development, with a focus on the region of sub-Saharan Africa, where I have conducted extensive field research.

 I have written two books.
 The first, Ethnic Politics and State Power in Africa: The Logic of the Coup-Civil War Trap (Cambridge University Press 2016), received best book award from the American Political Science Association’s African Politics Conference Group as well as the best book award from the International Studies Association’s International Security Studies Section, and was listed as a finalist for the African Studies Association’s Melville J. Herskovits Prize.
 (For book overview and highlights.)